IBM/Cost-Management-Operator-On-Z/README.md

   Builds and Pushes the docker image of operator on ZVM to QUAY
 - cmo_monitoring<br>
   Builds and pushes the docker image of CMO Operator to QUAY

+  Pre-requisites
+  - Make sure that the you have a valid token to the github.ibm.com repositories.
+  - Store that in the secrets of this repo, to be able to access the required repo's in enterprise github.